AleksandrRogov/DynamicsWebApi/README.md

 ### In Progress

+- [ ] overloaded functions with rich request options for all Web API operations.
 - [ ] execute fetch xml request using POST method.
 - [ ] get all pages requests, such as: countAll, retrieveMultipleAll, fetchXmlAll and etc.
 - [ ] "formatted" values in responses.
 For instance: Web API splits information about lookup fields into separate properties, the config option "formatted" will enable developers to retrieve all information about such fields in a single requests and access it through DynamicsWebApi custom response objects.
+- [ ] Intellisense for request objects.

 Many more features to come!